1120 SW Fifth Ave, Suite 1331, Portland, OR 97204

-The Portland Bureau of Transportation (PBOT), in partnership with the Portland Bureau of Planning and Sustainability and Oregon Department of Transportation (ODOT), will develop the Division-Midway Neighborhood Street Plan.
-This planning effort will last roughly one year, from Fall 2013 to Summer 2014.
+The Portland Bureau of Transportation (PBOT), in partnership with the Portland Bureau of Planning and Sustainability and Oregon Department of Transportation (ODOT), developed the Division-Midway Neighborhood Street Plan.
+This planning effort lasted from Fall 2013 to Fall 2014.

 The project area is centered on SE Division Street, a designated “Main Street” in the Metro Region 2040 Growth Concept Plan; and extends from SE 112th to SE 148th avenues and reaches roughly one mile north to SE Stark Street and roughly one mile south to SE Holgate Street.